-In May 2021, still in the midst of the COVID-19 emergency that gripped the country, the Simon Communities and the Royal Institute of Architects of Ireland held the seventeenth annual RIAI Simon Open Door campaign.
+In May 2022, the Simon Communities and the Royal Institute of Architects of Ireland held the seventeenth annual RIAI Simon Open Door campaign.

 Certified RIAI architects offer an hour-long consultation, donating their time and expertise to the public, in return for a €95 donation to the Simon Community.

-RIAI Simon Open Door 2021 was one of the most successful years since the campaign began.
-In total over €160,000 was raised for Simon.
-Funds raised through the campaign have supported specific projects in each Simon Community.
-Renowned architect Dermot Bannon was once again campaign ambassador, promoting the campaign publically and across social media.
+RIAI Simon Open Door 2022 raised over €100,000 for Simon.

+Renowned architect Dermot Bannon was once again campaign ambassador, promoting the campaign and across all media.
 We would like to thank the RIAI and their members, Dermot Bannon and Drury PR for their continued generosity, support and commitment to the work of Simon Communities across Ireland.

-2020 Corporate Partnerships
+2022 Corporate Partnerships